By Hans Morefield, CEO CHESS Health

-For decades, Purdue Pharma has marketed and manufactured OxyContin and other addictive opioids (Mann, 2020).
+For decades, Purdue Pharma has marketed and manufactured OxyContin and other addictive opioids.
 Playing a central role in creating the opioid addiction crisis, the pharmaceutical giant has agreed to plead guilty to three felony charges of criminal wrongdoing.
 However, this is not the first time the company was charged.
 In 2007, they pled guilty to illegal marketing tactics they quickly resumed in favor of profit.

-A global consulting firm for corporations and governments, McKinsey & Co., has agreed to pay $573 million for their role in the opioid crisis (Forsythe, 2021).
-In documents and emails uncovered through an investigation, McKinsey worked closely with Purdue Pharma to drive sales of OxyContin during the worsening opioid crisis.
+A global consulting firm for corporations and governments, McKinsey & Co., has agreed to pay $573 million for their role in the opioid epidemic.
+In documents and emails uncovered through an investigation, McKinsey worked closely with Purdue Pharma to drive OxyContin’s sales during the worsening opioid crisis.

 Legislation has been introduced to combat this opioid and mental health crisis, setting $4.25 billion aside for mental health as part of a massive $900 billion stimulus package to aid in COVID-19 relief.
 This is the largest carve-out that mental health organizations have received in any one bill in history and is supported by increasing awareness of the pandemic’s impact on mental health.